|

 playing with other.

-Now, get some friends and talk about badminton and
+Now, get some friends and talk about badminton

 start a small club or ask if there is a club to join in.
 Begin to build